Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Existing methods using frame

 \section{Existing methods using frame}

-Though some previous works~\citep{Frame1,EGNN,GMN,CoordNet} also use the term "frame" or designs similar to "frame", they are very different methods from ours.
+Though some previous works~\citep{Frame1,EGNN,GMN,CoordNet,Frame_kofina} also use the term "frame" or designs similar to "frame", they are very different methods from ours.

-The primary motivation of our work is to get rid of vector (a.k.a. equivariant) representation for higher and provable expressive power, simpler architecture, and better scalability.
-We only use vectors in the frame generation and projection process.
-After projection, all the remaining parts of our model only operates on scalars.
-In contrast, existing works~\citep{Frame1,EGNN,GMN,CoordNet} still use both vector and scalar representations, resulting in extra complexity even after using frame.
-For example, functions for vectors and scalars still need to be defined separately, and complex operation is needed to mix the information contained in the two kinds of representations.
+The primary motivation of our work is to get rid of equivariant representation for higher and provable expressivity, simpler architecture, and better scalability.
+We only use equivariant representations in the frame generation and projection process.
+After projection, all the remaining parts of our model only operates on invariant representations.
+In contrast, existing works~\citep{Frame1,EGNN,GMN,CoordNet} still use both equivariant and invariant representations, resulting in extra complexity even after using frame.
+For example, functions for equivariant and invariant representations still need to be defined separately, and complex operation is needed to mix the information contained in the two kinds of representations.
 In addition, our model can beat the representative methods of this kind in both accuracy and scalability on potential energy surface prediction tasks.